-The motivation for the establishment of the IBQC is founded on the recognition that many jurisdictions in recent times have been visited with tremendous challenges on account of building regulations that have not delivered the level of safety and security expected by the public.
+The motivation for the establishment of the IBQC was founded on the recognition that many jurisdictions in recent times have been visited with tremendous challenges on account of building regulations that have not delivered the level of safety and security expected by the public.

 Indeed, there have been regulatory failures that have culminated in the loss of life along with seriously deleterious economic impacts upon citizens.